denniskb/hy475/assign2_ekf/README.md

 We lied to you in the [previous assignment](https://github.com/denniskb/hy475/tree/master/assign1_kalman).
 We used the Kalman filter for an obviously *non*-linear problem: a turning robot.
 The reason it still worked is two-fold:

 - The robot behaved "linearly enough": It was driving at constant speed and didn't make any abrupt directional changes.
 The timestep was relatively small compared to its speed (30 ms vs 60 px/s).
 Thus our assumption of piecewise linear motion (move, turn, move, turn, ...) still allowed us to obtain an accurate estimate of the robot's location.
-- The simulator itself was flawed relying on simple Euler integration to simulate the robot's ground truth path rather than using closed form/analytical solutions to its dynamics.
+- The simulator itself was flawed relying on simple Euler integration to simulate the robot's ground truth path rather than using closed form/analytical solutions for its dynamics.
 Naturally, if your Kalman filter replicates the same equations as the simulator uses, you can obtain perfect tracking (in the absence of noise).

 In this assignment we want to implement the EKF for a (correctly modelled) non-linear problem.
 Knowing its closed form/analytical solution we will be able to verify the EKF's superior performance.
 While the EKF in general does not guarantee optimilatiy anymore (in comparison, the standard Kalman filter guarantees to obtain the minimum possible MSE for *linear* problems), the mere fact that it more accurately models non-linear dynamics results in much better performance.